What is the difference between a denture and a partial denture?

 What is the best way to clean dentures?

-We will go thru the best cleaning procedures in one of your appointments.
+During one of your appointments, we will discuss the best cleaning procedures.
 We recommend a cleaner with the American Dental Association (ADA) Seal of Acceptance.
 Each manufacturer has product instructions, which we suggest you read thoroughly if you don’t mind.

 How will dentures impact the taste of food?

 All of your taste buds are located on your tongue.
-Therefore, making changes to the composition of your teeth should not have any impact.
+Therefore, changing the composition of your teeth should not have any impact.
 On rare occasions, clients complained that they couldn’t taste food as well with their new dentures.
 This issue always resolves itself with time.

 Do you need help getting adjusted to wearing Snap-On dentures?